bohou0615/voicechanger/README.md

 # Result

 # Note
-Main file is in DSP_Final. \
+Main file is in DSP_Final. \n
-ohter .m files are for the second method.
+ohter .m files are for the second method. \n
-Straight Vocoder needs to be downloaded from https://github.com/HidekiKawahara/legacy_STRAIGHT.git Report is edited in Chinese.
+Straight Vocoder needs to be downloaded from https://github.com/HidekiKawahara/legacy_STRAIGHT.git \n Report is edited in Chinese.